Master of Social Work

 Admission Procedures

-Application materials are available from the Division of Social Work's admissions office and our Web site at http://www.csus.edu/hhs/sw/msw/mswapplication.html.
-For more admissions information and application deadlines please visit http://www.csus.edu/gradstudies/.
+Application materials are available from the School of Social Work's admissions office and our Web site at https://www.csus.edu/college/health-human-services/social-work/For more admissions information and application deadlines please visit http://www.csus.edu/gradstudies/.

-All applicants must complete an online university application for admission and a Sacramento State Division of Social Work Application.
+All applicants must complete an online CAL STATE APPLY application for admission to Sacramento State.
+As part of the application students submit a School of Social Work supplemental form.

 Students rank their preferred specializations based upon the three options: